 You Are My Territory

-Here is an extract from the text, which was originally performed at Bloomsbury Theatre as part of Knowledge Lab:
+Here is an extract from the text, which was originally performed at Bloomsbury Theatre, in 2019.

 We are dancing with this technology.
 I glide along your digital depths.
 You are mercurial no blood or other matter can stop me.
 We are involved like never before.